EvangelosChavlis/template/README.md

 - **.NET 8.0 server project**: A robust and flexible backend using the latest version of .NET.
 - **React & TypeScript client project**: A modern, type-safe front-end using React and TypeScript.

+## Installation

+To install the template globally on your machine, use the following command:

+`dotnet new install Clean.Architecture.Template.NetReactTS::1.0.0`

+## Project Creation
+To create a new project using this template:

+### Generate a New Project
+Run the following command to generate a project:

+`dotnet new cleanArch --name Your-Project-Name`

+Replace Your-Project-Name with the desired name of your project.

+This will generate a new project with a complete folder structure, pre-configured to follow Clean Architecture principles.

 ## Project Structure

 The template includes the following structure: